 What’s the Easiest Way to Add Fresh Flowers to a Cake?

-- You also won’t have to worry about floral tape getting stuck in the icing (which is disgusting!
+- You also don’t have to pull each flower off the cake, or worry about floral tape getting stuck in the frosting (it’s gross!).

 How Long Do Fresh Flowers Last On A Cake?